cllebrun/cllebrun.github.io/labs/3.4 Lab Android - Watson Assistant/README.md

 You are now going to extend your chatbot skills by adding a new intent to be recognized and working on the dialog flow.

 + In Watson Assistant, go to your **Intents** tab in your skill "Virtual Concierge".
 Note that there is one existing intent defined called "General_Jokes".
-We are going to use this intent to add a "telling jokes" skill to our bot !
+We are going to use this intent to add a "telling jokes" skill to our bot!

 + Switch to the **Dialog** tab.
 + Add a node below the **start of the conversation** node: